acm-uiuc/til/_til/vim/count-the-number-of-matches.md

+---
-# Count the Number of Matches
+title: Count the Number of Matches
+category: vim
+---

 You can use the substitution functionality in vim to count the number of matches for a given search term like so: